The Importance of Pregnancy Planning

 • Norethindrone “Micronor” works via cervical mucus thickening, not anovulation.
 It is often prescribed in the postpartum period.
 This medication has a short half-life and is very sensitive to taking the medication at the correct time.
 Enzyme-inducing ASMs will shorten the half-life and lower the efficacy further.

-• A newer progesterone-only pill is drospirenone (marketed as “Slynd”).
-This progesterone-only pill is newer and insurance companies tend not to cover it.
-It may be less affected by enzyme-inducing ASMs, but back-up contraception is still recommended for pregnancy prevention when the two are combined.
+• A newer progestin-only pill is drospirenone (marketed as “Slynd”).
+This progestin-only pill is newer in the U.S. and some insurance companies do not cover it.
+With the use of enzyme-inducing ASMs, back-up contraception is recommended.

 Postpartum Contraceptive Consideration